 Use, share and enhance GEM's tools and resources

-Below you find an overview of all GEM products that are being released with v1 of the OpenQuake Platform or are under development.
+Below you find an overview of all GEM products that are being released with version 1.0 of the OpenQuake Platform or are under development.
 Products are divided into the following categories:

 - Best Practice & risk assessment approaches

 - Risk Information

 Please be aware that this overview is subject to change over time.